Published 26th January 2018 & validated 17th May 2018

 The Eurostoxx 50 is not done to the upside.
 We continue to expect higher levels than we trade today.
 Nevertheless, a correction will most likely kick in soon.
 It may be either of minute or subminuette degree.
 Strength indicators have been diverging.
 This negative momentum trend came to an end with today’s higher high within the blue trend since March 2018.

 Short-Term Eurostoxx Elliott Wave Analysis

-Hence our conclusion remains: Either higher highs or decent levels for unwinding long positions are ahead for the Eurostoxx 50.
+Therefore, we continue to forecast: Either higher highs or higher levels for unwinding long positions are ahead for the Eurostoxx 50.